-This project is responsible for monitoring the composition and abundance of phytoplankton, the concentrations of the autotrophic picoplankton, and the measurement of 14C productivity at stations located in the lower Chesapeake Bay and four rivers that enter the Emphasis is placed on the correct and consistent lower Bay. identification of species within the phytoplankton community, and the continuity in the use of methodologies that have been followed since the phytoplankton monitoring program began in 1985. approach is essential to provide consistency and validity in data collections and in subsequent data analysis procedures for the evaluation of trends and any changes in these populations over To accomplish this consistency, five major resources are provided by this investigator.
+This project is responsible for monitoring the composition and abundance of phytoplankton and the concentration of the autotrophic picoplankton located in the lower Chesapeake Bay and four rivers that enter the lower Bay.
+Emphasis is placed on the correct and consistent identification of species within the phytoplankton community, and the continuity in the use of methodologies that have been followed since the phytoplankton monitoring program began in This approach is essential to provide consistency and 1985. validity in data collections and in subsequent data analysis procedures for the evaluation of trends and any changes in these populations over time.
+To accomplish this consistency, five major resources are provided by this investigator.
 These are: 1.)
 Proven expertise (over 40 years) in phytoplankton systematics in the Chesapeake Bay and regional rivers, and phytoplankton that enter the Bay from the northeast U.S. coastal waters; 2) over 20 years experience in the Chesapeake Bay Program monitoring plankton concentrations in Bay and tributary waters; 3.)
 An extensive collection of voucher specimens of phytoplankton species from the areas mentioned above for comparative and verification requirements for phytoplankton species identification; 4.)
-A fully equipped phytoplankton laboratory, with seven inverted plankton microscopes, and two epifluorescence microscopes, all necessary field equipment and a complete series of identification reference keys for phytoplankton categories; cell culture facilities, and 5.) a 14C productivity measurement facility with an experienced plant physiologist who has been conducting these measurements for 18 years in the Virginia Bay Monitoring Program.
-Additional resources available in the building include molecular genetic analysis and scanning electron microscopy usage in special situations.
+A fully equipped phytoplankton laboratory, with seven inverted plankton microscopes, and two epifluorescence microscopes, and 5.)
+A complete series of identification reference keys for all phytoplankton categories.
+Additional resources available in the building include molecular genetic analysis capabilities, cell culture facilities, and a scanning electron microscopy component.